 The program details business practices in the North American Free Trade Agreement, European Union, and emerging economies in Asia, Middle East, and Latin America.
 Students work on integrating international planning, strategic management, cross-cultural business negotiations, ethics, and global market opportunities.

-- Daemen College is the only institution in New York State to be selected as one of the top “50 Best Value Small Colleges” in the U.S. for business administration degrees.
+- Buffalo's Daemen College is the only institution in New York State to be selected as one of the top “50 Best Value Small Colleges” in the U.S. for business administration degrees.

 - Students develop the cross-cultural skills in demand for international business management.